scarillo77/ethics_Carillo_Spencer/README.md

 - This article really helped me get great advice on what I can do, like how "much of a successful job search depends not only on how urgently you need a new job, but also on how much mental and emotional stamina you have."
 (Wheeler).
 I also learned to only give effort for a job if it is worth pursuing.
 Finally, if the work environment is toxic and hostile, then it would be best to leave.

 _Big Data and the Underground Railroad_
--This article talks about how important it is to establish privacy regarding data, and to not let the governments take it, as they will abuse this power.
+- This article talks about how important it is to establish privacy regarding data, and to not let the governments take it, as they will abuse this power.
 An example of this was used for the Underground Railroad, because if the slaves were listed as data and the government noticed some were missing, then there would be no escaped slaves to begin with.

 _Physiognomy’s New Clothes_
 - This article talks about the use of machine learning to understand the various uses of Physiognomy, which understands a person's inner character based on the outward appearance.